cmu462/DrawSVG/README.md

 In this task, you will finish implementing parts of the hardware renderer by using the knowledge from the OpenGL tutorial session.
 In particular, you will be responsible for implementing `rasterize_point()`, `rasterize_line()`, and `rasterize_triangle()` in `hardware/hardware_renderer.cpp`.
 All other OpenGL context has been set up for you outside of these methods, so you only need to use `glBegin()`, `glEnd()`, and appropriate function calls in between those two functions.

+Once you're done, you can test your solution by pressing `h`.

 #### Task 2 : Warm Up: Drawing Lines

 In this task you will add line drawing functionality by implementing the function `rasterize_line()` in `software_renderer.cpp`.